Suhl

 Suhl (/de/) is a city in Thuringia, Germany, located SW of Erfurt, 110 km NE of Würzburg and 130 km N of Nuremberg.
 With its 37,000 inhabitants, it is the smallest of the six urban districts within Thuringia.
 Together with its northern neighbour-town Zella-Mehlis, Suhl forms the largest urban area in the Thuringian Forest with a population of 46,000.
 The region around Suhl is marked by up to 1,000-meter-high mountains, including Thuringia's highest peak, the Großer Beerberg (983 m), approximately 5 km NE of the city centre.

 Suhl was first mentioned in 1318 and stayed a small mining and metalworking town, until industrialization broke through in late 19th century and Suhl became a centre of Germany's arms production, specialized on rifles and guns with companies such as Sauer & Sohn.
 Furthermore, the engineering industry was based in Suhl with Simson, a famous car and moped producer.
 In 1952, Suhl became one of East Germany's 14 district capitals, which led to a government-directed period of urban growth and conversion.
 Its results – a typical 1960s concrete architecture-marked city centre – are defining to the present.
 With the loss of its administrative and industrial functions, Suhl saw a lasting period of urban decline starting in 1990.

 Suhl is known for its sportsmen, especially in shooting, winter sports, and volleyball.

+Suhl is a significant setting in science fiction writer Eric Flint’s 1632 series, based on a 20th-century West Virginia town transported through time to Thuringia in the 17th century, most notably in Mike Watson's novel The Marshalls.